 By Alison Bert, Editor-in-Chief Posted on 29 January 2016

 Every year, an estimated 1.8 million newborns die from breathing related problems.
 Precious time is lost when birth attendants interrupt critical ventilation to check a newborn’s heart rate by hand.
 It's a devastating problem, but thanks to a group of unrelenting individuals, that could change.
 Elsevier brought together five inspiring minds, who used their knowledge and creativity to brainstorm a solution to the problem.

 Read our story and watch the videos.

-When Dr. Santorino Data steps off the plane from Uganda into the chilly Boston air, a disturbing event from the previous week still haunts him.
+When Dr. Santorino Data steps off the plane from Uganda into the chilly Boston air, an event from the previous week still haunts him.
 The next day, he shows a video of what happened to four colleagues who have a particular interest in newborn care.

 In the video, a newborn baby is not breathing, so the midwife pumps air into his lungs, squeezing the resuscitation bag while holding the mask around the baby’s nose and mouth to create a seal.

 A minute passes, then two and three …